 Visiting Agrace: Visitors are screened for COVID-19 symptoms before they may enter Agrace’s hospice inpatient units.
-Masks are required.
+Masks are required throughout the visit.
 Please bring your own face covering or mask to wear.
 If you do not have one, or if you are visiting a patient in contact isolation, Agrace will provide a mask.

 If you have any questions before visiting Agrace, please call (800) 553-4289.

 All Agrace thrift stores are open, but fewer days and hours than normal.
 See our current store locations and hours here.
-See our store guidelines here.
+See our safety guidelines here.

 Pediatric Hospice Care